 PfISD could consider options for flexibility in recruiting and retaining career and technical education (CTE) and world language teachers in areas where it struggles to find and keep high quality staff.
 The district could also consider more school day and calendar flexibility to enrich and enhance instruction.

 “The resolution was the required first step in the process regarding District of Innovation,” said acting Superintendent Gary Patterson.
-“We want to make this a transparent process.
-So, we are gathering public input, and that will occur throughout the process, should the Board take the next step and vote to form the DOI committee.”
+“We want to make this a transparent process through the DOI committee.”

-Patterson emphasized that should a committee be formed, the process allows for several points of decision along the way.
+Patterson emphasized now that the committee is formed, the process allows for several points of decision along the way.

 The scope of the plan is crafted by the DOI committee, reviewed and approved by the District Academic Advisory Council (DAAC), brought before an additional public hearing, and ultimately approved or denied by the PfISD Board.

-If the Board votes to form the committee, a detailed timeline will also be created so that the public is aware of each step along the way.
+A timeline of the process will also be created so that the public is aware of each step along the way.